Should You Take a Guaranteed BS/DO Seat or Wait for MD?

 How to decide

-Work it in order, terms first, values second, prestige last.
+Section titled “How to decide”Work it in order, terms first, values second, prestige last.

-- Read the official conditions for the specific program.
+- Check the official conditions for the specific program.
 GPA to keep the seat, MCAT required or waived and under what conditions, binding or non-binding, MD or DO, what happens if the student wants to apply out.
 Get these from the program, in writing, not from a thread.

 - Name what the student values.
-If certainty would let this kid breathe and grow, that is a real and good reason to take a well-matched seat.
+If certainty would let this student breathe and grow, that is a real and good reason to take a well-matched seat.
 If the student would always wonder, optionality may be worth the risk.

 - Put prestige last.
 A DO is a physician.
 A guaranteed seat at a less famous school is still a seat.
-Decide on the terms and the student, and let the brand be the tiebreaker it actually is, not the headline.
+Decide on the terms and the student, and let the brand be the tiebreaker it is, not the headline.

 A note for the family

-The reason this feels so heavy is that you are being asked to make a binding decision with incomplete information, and the internet is loud with people projecting their own values onto your student.
+Section titled “A note for the family”The reason this feels so heavy is that you are being asked to make a binding decision with incomplete information, and the internet is loud with people projecting their own values onto your student.
 Slow it down.
-Get the actual terms in front of you, decide honestly whether your kid is a certainty person or an optionality person, and let those two things drive it.
+Get the actual terms in front of you, decide clearly whether your student is a certainty person or an optionality person, and let those two things drive it.
 A calm seat that fits is not a lesser choice than a stressful name, and a name that costs your student their optionality is not automatically a win.

 The teaching point

-The choice between a guaranteed seat and a bigger name is decided by the fine print and by whether the student values certainty or optionality, not by prestige.
-Read the official terms, GPA thresholds, MCAT requirements, binding clauses, MD versus DO, because they change whether the seat is worth taking, and never commit on a secondhand summary of conditions.
+Section titled “The teaching point”The choice between a guaranteed seat and a bigger name is decided by the fine print and by whether the student values certainty or optionality, not by prestige.
+Check the official terms, GPA thresholds, MCAT requirements, binding clauses, MD versus DO, because they change whether the seat is worth taking, and never commit on a secondhand summary of conditions.